mchalupa/dg/README.md

 ### Example

-We can try slice for example this program (with respect to assertion):
+We can try slice for example this program (with respect to the assertion):

 ```
 #include <assert.h>